nst/UniBinary/README.md

 # UniBinary

 _A data-to-unicode encoding format.
-Think "Base64 for Unicode", with RLE compression._
+Think "Base64 for Unicode" with RLE compression._

 ### What is UniBinary